DevExpress-Examples/out-of-maintenance-winforms-dashboard-how-to-delay-data-load-until-all-filters-are-set-t629796/Readme.md

 * [DesignerForm1.cs](./CS/CustomShowDataExample/DesignerForm1.cs) (VB: [DesignerForm1.vb](./VB/CustomShowDataExample/DesignerForm1.vb))

-# WinForms Dashboard Designer - How to Delay Data Load Until All Filters are Set
+# Dashboard for WinForms - Delay Data Load Until All Filters are Set

 This example demonstrates how to create a custom button in the dashboard title to load data on demand.